Learning Encoding-Decoding Direction Pairs to Unveil Concepts of Influence in Deep Vision Networks: Experiment on Synthetic Data

 We consider synthetic \textbf{image representations} with two spatial elements $\p_1, \p_2$, i.e. $W=2$ and $H=1$.
 Every pixel $\p$ is presumed to be associated with just one concept from a set of $I=3$ concepts.
 Let $c(\p)\in\{0,1,2\}$ represent the concept label of $\p$, and $k\in\{a,b,c\}$ denote an image class.
 We construct \textbf{image representations} as follows: for $k=a$, $c(\p_1)=0$ and $c(\p_2)=1$; for $k=b$, $c(\p_1)=0$ and $c(\p_2)=2$; and for $k=c$, $c(\p_1)=1$ and $c(\p_2)=2$ (Fig. \ref{fig:toy-dataset}).
 We set the embedding space dimensionality to $D=8$, the size of the distractor basis to $F=2$ and randomly create unit-norm vectors to construct the matrices $\mS$ and $\mD$.
 Using those principles and hyper-parameters we generate \textbf{patch embeddings} $\xpp1, \xpp2$ for each image according to (\ref{eq:datamodel}).
 The latent signal values and distractor coefficients follow the uniform distribution: $\evalpha_{\p,i}\sim\mathcal{U}(0.0,2.25)$ if $\p$ is not part of concept $i$ and $\evalpha_{\p,i}\sim\mathcal{U}(2.75,5.0)$, otherwise, while $\evbeta_{\p,f} \sim \mathcal{U}(0,5.0)$ is independent of the patch's concept label.
 We introduce a bias of $\vc = 10$ across all dimensions of the representations to maintain them in the positive quartile, similar to the impact of a ReLU layer.
 We generate a balanced dataset with each class being represented by $1000$ images.

-Given the aforementioned synthetic dataset, we train a network to predict the image class based on the concept content of its patches.
+Using this dataset, we train a network to predict the image class based on the concept content of its patches.
 The network we use is composed of just two layers (corresponding to the top part of a potentially larger deep network).
 The first is an average-pooling layer, and the second is a linear layer with $K=3$ output classes.
 After training, the network attains 96.33\% accuracy on a test set, randomly generated based on the previous principles.
 More details regarding the setup of this experiment are provided in Section \ref{sec:appendix-synthetic}.